 AWMC City Chapter are currently looking for new members, if you enjoy singing and would like to be part of the original Welsh Choir in Australia we want to hear from you!

-For more information please call Tim Gibson on o412 191 971 or leave a message on our contact us page.
+For more information please give Larry a call on 0408 332 972 or leave a message on our contact us page.

-Or simply come and join us on a Wednesday night.
+Or simply come and join us on a Rehearsal night.
 (See below.)